andrelbourgeois/park-my-bike/report.md

 Thinking back to the various application diagrams you have seen through the module - how would you describe an overview of the building blocks of your project - how do they connect, what do the component parts include.

 Tip: probably ~200 words and a diagram is usually good to convey your design!

+The purpose of this application is to identify bicycles.
+The image input relies on the edge device's camera - in this case, the OV7675 CMOS VGA Camera Module connected to the Arduino Nano 33 BLE Sense.
+While images are being captured through a real-time video feed, these are being processed by an object detection model built on the Edge Impulse platform

 ![application-overview](https://user-images.githubusercontent.com/33913141/233627213-fcf73104-deec-4406-ba5a-e641109437db.png)